SriInsights/FedEx-Tracking-Analytics-Medallion-Architecture/README.md

 ---

 ##  Problem Statement
-Tracking shipments manually via the FedEx portal is inefficient and lacks centralized visibility.
+Tracking shipments manually for IT equipment  via the FedEx portal which is inefficient and lacks centralized visibility.

 Organizations need:
-- Real-time shipment tracking
+- Real-time shipment tracking for sending and returing IT equipment.
 - Centralized reporting
 - Actionable insights on delivery performance